Code-Institute-Submissions/flx-tool/README.md

 [View On GitHub Pages](https://jakubmrowicki.github.io/flx-tool/)

 # 11: Credits & Acknowledgments
+* Many thanks to my mentor, Ignatius Ukwuoma for his suggestions and overall support of this project.
 * Thanks to [AlecRust's response on StackOverflow](https://stackoverflow.com/a/41247934) I was able to add colour previews in my README file.
 * Thanks to [Zim's response on StackOverflow](https://stackoverflow.com/a/54574324) I was able to center my logo on mobile devices without affecting desktop users.
 * Thanks to [Necrone's reponse on StackOverflow](https://stackoverflow.com/a/33091315) for the blur effect code.
 * Thanks to [Marco Trulla on codepen.io](https://codepen.io/Ragnarokkr/pen/KAejm) for a box-shadow vignette effect.
 * Thanks to [Arseniy-II on StackOverflow](https://stackoverflow.com/a/56895999) for their smooth scroll solution.

+### Content
+* The images used on the website were taken by me at my local NDLS centre.
+* Content is mostly self-written, the exception being the official NDLS requirements lists to avoid confusion.
 # 12: Repositiory Support
 For support please email at [xdshiftblue@gmail.com](mailto:xdshiftblue@gmail.com)